SUPPORT SHOULD FEEL LIKE SELF-EXPRESSION,

 Wayfarer addresses this gap with precision: a design-led brand built for modern life, where function and form aren't compromises.
 While women remain our core focus, because they face the steepest barriers, our vision extends to anyone who values elegance, innovation, and mobility without limitation.

-The global population aged 65 and over will more than double to 1.6 billion by 2050, overtaking the under-14 population by 2025³.
-As longevity increases, so does the duration of mobility support needs, driving sustained demand for assistive products that integrate seamlessly into everyday life.
+Longevity increases the duration of mobility support needs, driving sustained demand for assistive products that integrate into everyday life.

 Over 1 billion people require assistive technology today, rising to 2 billion by 2030, yet only 1 in 10 people globally currently have access to the mobility aids they need⁴.
-This gap is not driven by lack of demand, but by poor accessibility, stigma and products that fail to align with modern lifestyles.
-This highlights a significant unmet demand, especially outside traditional healthcare channels.

 References: